Luka Berulava

-Luka Berulava (Лука Берулава; ლუკა ბერულავა; born 27 November 2002) is a Russian-born pair skater who currently competes for Georgia.
-With current partner Anastasia Metelkina, he is a two-time European Championship medalist, 2024–25 Grand Prix Final bronze medalist, and a three-time Grand Prix medalist.
-On the junior level, Metelkina/Berulava are two-time World Junior champions (2024, 2025), the 2023–24 Junior Grand Prix Final champion, and a two-time ISU Junior Grand Prix gold medalist.
+Luka Berulava (ლუკა ბერულავა; born 27 November 2002) is a Georgian pair skater.
+With current partner Anastasia Metelkina, he is an Olympic silver medalist (2026), World silver medalist (2026), European champion (2026), two-time European Championship medalist (2024, 2025), 2024–25 Grand Prix Final bronze medalist, a three-time Grand Prix medalist, and a four-time Challenger Series medalist.
+On the junior level, the pair are two-time World Junior champions (2024, 2025), the 2023–24 Junior Grand Prix Final champion, and a two-time ISU Junior Grand Prix gold medalists.
+He and Metelkina are the first Georgian athletes to ever win a medal at a Winter Olympic Games.

-Berulava first emerged on the international scene with partner Alina Butaeva, with whom he won two medals at the 2020 Winter Youth Olympics − bronze in pairs and gold in the team event.
+Berulava first emerged on the international scene to represent Georgia at the 2020 Winter Youth Olympics, where he and his partner Alina Butaeva won two medals − bronze in pairs and gold in the team event.
 He then formed a new partnership with Karina Safina.
 Safina/Berulava were the first Georgian pair medalists on the ISU Junior Grand Prix circuit, and the first Georgians to win a World Junior title in any discipline when they won gold in 2022.
 At the senior level they won a bronze medal at the 2021 CS Nebelhorn Trophy, achieved notable fourth-place finishes at both the 2022 World Championships and the 2022 European Championships, and represented Georgia at the 2022 Winter Olympics.

 Personal life

-Berulava was born on 27 November 2002 in Moscow.
-He is of Georgian descent but was born in Russia after his family decided to relocate due to war-related concerns.
+Berulava was born on 27 November 2002 in Moscow, Russia into a Georgian family.
+Berulava stated that “I was born in Moscow because my family had to leave Georgia during the war, but we always spoke Georgian at home.
+It’s my first language.”

-He resides in Perm, where he also trains with partner Anastasiia Metelkina.
+He is the godfather of fellow Georgian skater, Nika Egadze.

 Career

+Early career

 Berulava began learning to skate in 2005.
-In 2019, he teamed up with Russia's Alina Butaeva to compete in pair skating.
+In 2019, he teamed up with Alina Butaeva to compete in pair skating.
 The pair decided to train in Perm, coached by Pavel Sliusarenko and Alexei Menshikov.
+Despite training at facilities in Russia, at international competitions Berulava has only ever represented Georgia.
+Berulava has stated that he dreamed of competing for Georgia since he was a child and immediately accepted when the Georgian Figure Skating Federation made him an offer.